sashinpivotal/java-assessment/README.md

 ## Questions E
-- Why do you have to catch the "VegetarianException" exception or adds "throws" clause to the the method signature?
+- Why do you have to catch the "VegetarianException" exception or adds "throws" clause to the the method signature in order not to experience a compile error?

 ## Task 8.1: Compute person's age
 - In the "Person" class, write "getAge()" method that returns